Effective:July 1, 2001

 Owner: Office of Sponsored Programs

-As a recipient of federally sponsored projects, the University is required under guidance provided in the Office of Management and Budget’s (OMB) Circular A-21, Section J.10 to confirm, through effort reports, all effort contributed to each specific sponsored award and in doing so verify the accuracy of payroll charges to those sponsored programs.
+As a recipient of federally sponsored projects, the University is required under guidance provided in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2CFR200, aka Uniform Guidance, UG), subpart 430 (i) that salaries and wages charged to Federal awards are based on records that accurately reflect the work performed.
+To provide reasonable assurance of existence of a system of internal control, UVA effort reports confirm work performed on sponsored and non-sponsored activities, and, in doing so, verify the accuracy of payroll charges to the sponsored programs.
 All effort spent on individual sponsored programs that was either 1) directly charged to the award (Sponsor supported) or, 2) was committed in the proposal as cost share from another funding source must be documented and certified.

 Effort committed in a sponsored program proposal.
 Commitments are made when a percentage of effort or a specified dollar amount of salary/wage are devoted in the proposal.
 Such effort must be accounted for according to the terms of that commitment.
 These commitments can either be funded directly from the sponsored project or as “cost sharing” through other funding sources.